-- There is an over spend of £717,000 on Home to School Transport.
+- There is an over spend of £761,000 on Home to School Transport.
 There is still significant pressure on the home-to-school transport budget.
 Although a significant budget reduction of £1.794m has been applied to the learner transport budget to support the MTFS since 2014-2015, the change of policy approved by Cabinet in September 2015 has not delivered significant enough savings to support this large budget reduction.
+The 'in-receipt' and 'sibling rule' entitlement has meant that, year-on-year, the number of pupils the policy change applies to, is relatively small.
 As a result a contribution of £194,000 has been agreed by the S151 Officer from the MTFS Budget Contingency Reserve as outlined in paragraph 4.2.4. - As well as an increase in eligible learners, there is also significant pressure on transport providers with many not tendering for smaller contracts as they do not consider them to be profitable.
 Limited competition is increasing the costs associated with some contracts, especially where specialist vehicles are required e.g. those with tail-lifts.
-The requirement for specialist transport provision for pupils with additional learning needs (ALN) is increasing costs in general. - A report was approved by Cabinet on the 23rd July 2019 to commence a 12 week public consultation starting in September 2019 on proposed changes to the Local Authority Home to School/College Transport policy. - At the start of the 2019-20 academic year a large number of contracts were handed back by transport providers after a competitive tender process.
+The requirement for specialist transport provision for pupils with additional learning needs (ALN) is increasing costs in general.

+- A report was approved by Cabinet on the 23rd July 2019 to commence a 12 week public consultation starting in September 2019 on proposed changes to the Local Authority Home to School/College Transport policy. - At the start of the 2019-20 academic year a large number of contracts were handed back by transport providers after a competitive tender process.
 This left the local authority in a very difficult position, with the awarding of these contracts to other contractors at short notice.
 This increased the total value of the retendered contracts by approximately £100,000 annually. - The Corporate Strategic Transport Review will aim to identify opportunities for efficiency savings within the school transport budget and elsewhere across the local authority's transport services. - Several hundred pupils in both primary and secondary schools who are not eligible for free home-to-school transport have been identified as currently benefiting from it.
 There are significant savings possible if transport is removed from these pupils, as whole contracts can be cancelled.
 This can be achieved by providing one term's notice to pupils and parents.